Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Observation

 \subsubsection{Recency Locality of Recent Tokens}

-\Cref{fig:recency_locality} illustrates the distribution of top-4K tokens across multiple decoding lengths.
-As shown, the most recently generated tokens consistently receive high attention scores in subsequent steps.
-Furthermore, the size of this ``recency window" remains relatively constant throughout the decoding process, as shown in all subfigures of \Cref{fig:recency_locality}.
+\Cref{fig:spatial_locality} also shows that the most recently generated tokens consistently receive high attention scores in subsequent steps.
+We further conduct a comprehensive analysis and observe that the size of this ``recency window" remains relatively constant throughout the decoding process (\Cref{sec:appendix_recency_locality_reasonin_ task}) and ablation study on the effect of window size to accuracy in \Cref{sec:effect_recent_window}.

 This recency locality directly reflects the nature of step-by-step reasoning, where each new logical step maintains coherence with immediately preceding conclusions~\citep{lee2025evaluatingstepbystepreasoningtraces}.
 Prior work like StreamingLLM~\citep{xiao2023streamingllm} has recognized the importance of recent tokens by maintaining a fixed sliding window alongside attention sink tokens.
-Building on this, our analysis reveals that the ratio between critical recency window size and the number of selected tokens remains stable throughout the reasoning process.
-This observation supports the design of adaptive token selection mechanisms that allocate a fixed proportional budget to recent tokens to maintain reasoning accuracy efficiently.
+Building on this, our analysis reveals that the ratio between the critical recency window size and the number of selected tokens remains stable throughout reasoning.
+This observation supports the design of adaptive token selection mechanisms that allocate a fixed proportional budget to recent tokens to maintain reasoning accuracy efficiently. \fi